 CCPA Privacy Notice

-This CCPA Notice applies to Panaya Ltd.’s and its affiliates’ (collectively “Panaya” or “we“) Customers, Authorized Users and Prospects who are California residents (“Consumers” or “you“), in accordance with the California Consumer Privacy Act of 2018 as amended and revised by the California Privacy Rights Act of 2020 collectively “CCPA“), and any other California privacy law (“Data Protection Laws“).
+This CCPA Notice (“CCPA Notice”) applies to Customers, Authorized Users and Prospects who are California residents (“Consumers” or “you”).
+It describes how Panaya Ltd. and its affiliates (collectively “Panaya” or “us” or “we”) collect, use, disclose and share “Personal Information” (as defined below) of Consumers in operating Panaya’s business.
+Any terms defined in the California Consumer Privacy Act of 2018 as amended and revised by the California Privacy Rights Act of 2020 effective January 1, 2023 (collectively “CCPA”), have the same meaning when used in this CCPA Notice.

-1. Categories of Personal Information We Collect
+A. Categories of Personal Information We Collect & Disclosure of Personal Information for Business Purpose

 We collect Personal Information which is defined under the CCPA as any information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, household or device, all as detailed in the table below.

-Personal Information does not include: Publicly available information that is lawfully made available from government records, that a consumer has otherwise made available to the public; de-identified or aggregated consumer information; and information which is excluded from the Data Protection Laws’, such as: Health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPPA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data; Personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA) and the Driver’s Privacy Protection Act of 1994.
+Personal Information does not include: Publicly available information that is lawfully made available from government records, that a consumer has otherwise made available to the public; de-identified or aggregated consumer information; and information which is excluded from the CCPA’s scope, such as: Health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPPA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data; Personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA) and the Driver’s Privacy Protection Act of 1994.

-Yes: B2B data will include also bank account and other payment information.
+For example, B2B data will include also bank account and other payment information.

-2. Categories of Sources of Personal Information
+B. Categories of Sources of Personal Information

 Depending on the nature of your interaction with Panaya, we may collect information as follows: